-It gives ﬂeurs white pinkish white ﬂeurss grouped in umbels, each of which produces two seeds.
-It is its long, thin, light brown fruit that is used, whole or ground.
+It gives white pinkish ﬂeurs white umbels grouped in umbels, each of which produces two seeds.
+It is its long and fine light brown fruits that are used, whole or ground.
 Also called false anise or false dill, cumin has long, straight and greenish seeds

-David Vanille's choice: I have chosen to present you this cumin from Syria for its intensity.
+David Vanille's choice: I have chosen to present this Syrian cumin for its intensity.
 Used sparingly, it reinvents your everyday cooking.

 Cumin is harvested 3 to 4 months after sowing.

-We know that the time of harvest is when the seeds turn gray-brown.
+We know that the harvest time has arrived when the seeds turn gray-brown.
 To dry them, it is advisable to cut the stems and keep them upside down.